SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Deletes all bookmarks.
 - **Claude Desktop Example**:
   ```
-  Delete all my Twitter bookmarks.
+  Delete all my Twitter bookmarks using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will delete all bookmarks and confirm the action.